CCHP’s comprehensive assessment and compendium of state Medicaid telehealth policies and laws covers all fifty states and the District of Columbia.

 Remarkably, no two states are alike in how telehealth is treated despite some similarities in the language used.
 For example, some states have incorporated telehealth-related policies into law, while other states address issues in their Medicaid program guidelines.
 In some cases, CCHP discovered policy inconsistencies within a single state.
 This variability creates a confusing environment for those who use (or intend to use) telehealth, especially health systems that provide health care services in several states.

-- 30 state Medicaid programs offer a transmission or facility fee when telehealth is used.
+- 31 state Medicaid programs offer a transmission or facility fee when telehealth is used.
+This number is up one since CCHP’s August 2016 update.